 With the current state of salary and rent prices in the UK, it’s almost impossible to follow the 50/30/20 rule perfectly, but it’s still a good rule to follow loosely if you are looking for ways to start budgeting.
 To help you out, we’ve put together some of our favourite budgeting tips below to get you started.

 Really understand where you are spending.
-Apps like Yolt and Emma let you manage multiple accounts at once and give real-time spending updates, so you can keep on top of how much you are spending and what you are spending on.
+Apps like Emma let you manage multiple accounts at once and give real-time spending updates, so you can keep on top of how much you are spending and what you are spending on.

 Start by saving small amounts every day.
 Money Dashboard and Moneybox are apps that can help you create achievable savings targets, invest spare change and help you avoid being overcharged on bills.
 Additionally, challenger banks such as Monzo have a “Pots” feature, where you can hold money that is kept away from your overall balance so it’s not accidentally spent.